w-kuipers/fmm-directory-compressor/README.md

 #### JavaScript Wrapper
 For building the JavaScript wrapper `emscripten` is required.
 Please refer to the [official installation manual](https://emscripten.org/docs/getting_started/downloads.html).
+On windows you might want to run the command `emsdk activate latest --permanent` in the emsdk root folder.

 To build the JavaScript wrapper run this command in the root directory: